FuelLabs/sway-applications/.github/PULL_REQUEST_TEMPLATE.md

 <!--Delete everything after the "#" symbol and replace it with a number.
 No spaces between hash and number-->

 Closes #\<issue number\>

+## Checklist

+- [ ] I have linked to any relevant issues.
+- [ ] I have commented my code, particularly in hard-to-understand areas.
+- [ ] I have updated the documentation where relevant (API docs, the reference, and the Sway book).
+   - [ ] If my change requires substantial documentation changes, I have [requested support from the DevRel team](https://github.com/FuelLabs/devrel-requests/issues/new/choose)
+- [ ] I have added tests that prove my fix is effective or that my feature works.
+- [ ] I have added (or requested a maintainer to add) the necessary `Breaking*` or `New Feature` labels where relevant.
+- [ ] I have done my best to ensure that my PR adheres to [the Fuel Labs Code Review Standards](https://github.com/FuelLabs/rfcs/blob/master/text/code-standards/external-contributors.md).
+- [ ] I have requested a review from the relevant team or maintainers.